Scimitar oryx: Adaptations

 With a metabolism that functions at the high temperatures prevalent in their habitats, scimitar oryxes need less water for evaporation to help conduct heat away from the body, enabling them to go for long periods without water.
 They can allow their body temperatures to rise to almost 46.5 C before beginning to perspire.
-In times of ample supply, oryx can use fluid loss through urination and feces to lower their body temperatures to below 36 C at night, giving more time before reaching maximum body temperature the following day.
+In times of ample supply, oryxes can use fluid loss through urination and feces to lower their body temperatures to below 36 C at night, giving more time before reaching maximum body temperature the following day.
 They can tolerate high temperatures that would be lethal to most mammals.
 They have a network of fine blood vessels that carries blood from the heart to the brain, passing close to the nasal passage, thus allowing the blood to cool by up to 3 C-change before reaching the brain, which is one of the more heat-sensitive organs of the body.

 Diet

-The habitat of the scimitar oryx in the wild was steppe and desert, where they ate foliage, grass, herbs, shrubs, succulent plants, legumes, juicy roots, buds, and fruit.
+The habitat of scimitar oryxes in the wild is steppe and desert, where they eat foliage, grass, herbs, shrubs, succulent plants, legumes, juicy roots, buds, and fruit.
 They can survive without water for 9-10 months because their kidneys prevent water loss from urination – an adaptation to desert habitats.
 They can get water from water-rich plants such as the wild melon (Citrullus colocynthis) and Indigofera oblongifolia and from the leafless twigs of Capparis decidua.
 In the night or early morning, they often search for plants such as Indigofera colutea, which produce a hygroscopic secretion that fulfills water requirements.
 They eat tuft grasses such as Cymbopogon schoenanthus after rains, but they normally prefer more palatable grasses, such as Cenchrus biflorus, Panicum laetum, and Dactyloctenium aegyptium.
-When the dry season begins, they feed on the seedpods of Acacia raddiana, and during the dry season, they rely on perennial grasses of genera such as Panicum (especially Panicum turgidum) and Aristida, and browse plants such as Leptadenia species, Cassia italica, and Cornulaca monacantha.
+When the dry season begins, they feed on the seedpods of Acacia raddiana and during the dry season, they rely on perennial grasses of genera such as Panicum (especially Panicum turgidum) and Aristida and browse plants such as Leptadenia species, Cassia italica, and Cornulaca monacantha.